 - ...and top with the rest of the sauce.

 - Heat the pot over medium high and bring the sauce to a gentle boil.
 Reduce heat to a slow simmer and cover the pot.
-Let the cabbage leaves cook for 2-2 ½ hours till the thickest parts of the leaves are tender.
+Let the cabbage leaves cook for 2-2 ½ hours until the thickest parts of the leaves are tender.
 Check the pot periodically to make sure it’s not boiling too vigorously—this can make the leaves fall apart.
 A slow, even simmer works best.When finished cooking, remove the stuffed cabbage leaves from the pot carefully with tongs.
 Top the stuffed cabbage with some of the sauce and a very generous sprinkle of black pepper.
 Serve hot.
 Leaves can be refrigerated for 4-5 days or frozen and reheated before serving.

 Such a great way to roll these too!
 The all stayed rolled